 Viewing Properties When Buying Property in Panama

-Other brokers might underprice a property with the assumption that they are working with a buyer directly versus having another agent inquiring on behalf of a buyer.
+Other brokers might underprice a property with the assumption that they are working with a buyer directly.
+Versus having another agent inquiring on behalf of a buyer.

 What to Look for When Buying Property in Panama

-It’s a good idea to go into the property viewing process with a general idea of what your ‘non-negotiables’ are as well as what are your ‘nice-to-have’ features.
+It’s a good idea to go into the property viewing process with a general idea of what your ‘non-negotiables’ are.
+As well as what are your ‘nice-to-have’ features.
 Once you have a general idea of what you’re looking for, there are other considerations to pay attention to that will help you narrow down your options.

-Think about the future developments around your prospective new home.
+Think about future developments around your prospective new home.
 Maybe there will be another building going up right next to you that’s exactly like yours.
 That could make things difficult to sell or rent or could end up blocking the view you love so much.

 Another great thing to pay attention to is how many elevators a building has.
 Think about the ratio of elevators to condos in the building.
 If there are few elevators to a lot of condos, that’s something worth noting.

 Not only is that inconvenient, but it also gives a sense of what you can’t see such as the quality of the construction behind the walls.
 Why?
-Skimping on the number of elevators is a sign that a developer may have cut some corners in order to save money.
+Skimping on the number of elevators is a sign that a developer may have cut some corners to save money.